 27 See for instance the Joint Opinion on the revised Electoral Code of "the former Yugoslav Republic of Macedonia" (CDL-AD(2011)027), para.
 19: "The issue of use or abuse of information from the voter lists is not sufficiently addressed by the amendments.
 Article 55(1) stipulates that the personal data contained in the voter lists must be protected in line with the law and cannot be used except for the purpose of "exercising the citizens' right to vote."
 However, Article 55(2) requires the State Election Commission ("the SEC") to supply all of the data from the voter lists to any registered political party or independent candidate, upon request.
 The legal framework should clearly state the permitted usage of information obtained from the voter lists and whether the information can be used for the campaign activities of political parties and candidates.
-At a minimum, more guidance should be provided to political parties and candidates by providing a concrete definition for the term "exercising the citizen' exercising the citizen' citizen's right to vote".
+At a minimum, more guidance should be provided to political parties and candidates by providing a concrete definition for the term "exercising the citizen's right to vote".

-and secrecy of the vote on the one hand and stakeholders' interest in consulting the signed voter lists on the other.
-It is recommended that this provision be carefully reviewed to ensure that it provides for meaningful consultation of signed voter lists by candidate proxies and observers under controlled conditions and with a reasonable timeframe.
+observers under controlled conditions and with a reasonable timeframe.
 It is also recommended that other measures be adopted, such as initiating independent reviews of the signed lists under confidentiality obligation.

-62. The code should also clearly spell out the right to make complaints about any irregularities discovered during review of signed voter lists and ensure their timely consideration.
-A new provision could be included, stating that in judicial proceedings a party could present grounds for access to the signed voter lists for a specific litigation purpose and that the court could grant such access.

-63. Other measures to proactively improve the accuracy of the voter register are considered in the draft code, such as audits of voter lists in advance of the election twice a year, as stated in Article 9.4.
+- 61. The code should also clearly spell out the right to make complaints about any irregularities discovered during review of signed voter lists and ensure their timely consideration.
+A new provision could be included, stating that in judicial proceedings a party could present grounds for access to the signed voter lists for a specific litigation purpose and that the court could grant such access. - 62.
+Other measures to proactively improve the accuracy of the voter register are considered in the draft code, such as audits of voter lists in advance of the election twice a year, as stated in Article 9.4.
 Inviting political parties and interested NGOs to participate in this exercise could improve public trust in the process.